husnn/fest/README.md

-# Fanbase
+# Fest

 ### Deploy Ganache

-Set a different `GANACHE_NETWORK` in env variables for each development machine to avoid overriding the network config in the build artifact (as it's commited to version control).
+Set a different `GANACHE_NETWORK` in env variables for each development machine to avoid overriding the network config in the build artifact (as it's committed to version control).

 Run `scripts/deploy_ganache.sh` from root dir to start the Ganache instance and deploy contracts.
 It will also install Ganache, Truffle and any other dependencies specified in the contracts dir _package.json_.